spdx/spdx-3-model/model/Dataset/Properties/dataCollectionProcess.md

 ## Description

-DataCollectionProcess describes how a dataset was collected.
+A free form text that describes how a dataset was collected.
 Examples include the sources from which a dataset was scrapped or the interview protocol that was used for data collection.